 In 2015 the Nasher Museum commissioned Kristin to create works inspired from the downtown Durham YMCA mural by Donald Odita Odili.
 This event was a part of the Nasher Musuem’s 10 Anniversary Block Party.
 KT COLLECTIVE had the pleasure to perform in the VAE Raleigh’s 1st Friday Art Walk and the downtown Durham 3rd Friday Art Walk at Empower Dance Studio.

-Currently, she is the Dance Educator at Riverside High School, as well as teaching with Encore Academy of Dance and the Ballet School of Chapel Hill.
-KT COLLECTIVE is working on their 4th season “FORWARD” in April 2018.
+Currently, she is the Dance Educator at Riverside High School, as well as teaching with Encore Academy of Dance, the Ballet School of Chapel Hill and Walltown Children’s Theatre.
+KT COLLECTIVE is working on their 5th season and Durham Arts Council in March 2019.

 Nicolette Miller has been pursuing dance since the age of three.
 She has studied with the British Ballet Organization in England, and the Cechetti Council of America in Michigan.
 She attended the Virginia School of the Arts for high school and continued her training at the University of Missouri Kansas City.
 She has performed principal, and solo rolls in the Nutcracker, CATS, and original pieces.
 Nicki is currently living in Durham NC, and has performed with local companies such as Nosi Dance Theatre, Gaspard&Dancers, Shaleigh Dance Works, and KT Collective.
 She is also teaching Ballet and Contemporary classes in Durham.